dasigr/hello_web/README.md

 ### Documenation

 Sign up for a Google account \
-Download the presentation \
+Make a copy of the presentation and save it to your Google Drive \
 Update the presentation \
-Upload the presentation to your Google Drive \
 Share it to us so we can review and add your contribution

 ## Contributors